 How to Start Your Own Tow Truck Business

 You’ve made up your mind – you want to start a tow truck business.
 Congratulations!
-There’s definitely freedom in being your own boss and knowing that you built something is very satisfying.
-Now, towing is not for the faint-of-heart.
+There’s definitely freedom in being your own boss, and knowing that you built something is very satisfying.
+Now, towing is not for the faint-hearted.
 It’s hard work, and the work is rain-or-shine, day or night.
 But you get the satisfaction of knowing that you’ve done an honest day’s work and really helped people.
 So, all that being said – we’ve got some tips on how to start a tow truck business.

 How to Start a Tow Truck Business, Step-by-Step